 - 4 Choose OK. - 3 Choose Finish.
 The Flash object appears in the report layout.
+Now, you must provide data to the Flash object.

 Providing data to a Flash object

 All Flash objects are controlled by XML properties.
 You must use XML to provide data to a Flash object and to define the visual and functional properties of a Flash object.
 Unlike the Flash charts and gadgets that you create using the Flash chart and Flash gadget elements, an object in the Flash library cannot access data directly from a data set.
 After creating a data set to retrieve data from a data source, you write code that accesses the data and converts it to the required XML format.